eye-division/katehipkiss/_alteredbooks/a-free-floating-minute.md

 #### **Shipping**

-Free postage with the UK mainland.<br><br>Please contact me before purchase for a quote for shipping outside mainland UK.
+Free postage via art courier (please allow 3-4 weeks) with the UK mainland.<br><br>Please contact me before purchase for a quote for shipping outside mainland UK.
 Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.